j-barnak/j-barnak.github.io/Wiki/Topics/Computer-Security/Executable-Stack.md

 }
 ```

-Compiling and running with  `Ya` as the input yields
+Compiling the programm normally and supplying `Ya` as the input yields the following:

 ```
 segmentation fault (core dumped)
 ```

 which is what you'd exect to happen.
 The program attempted to execute an illegal memory location, hence an error is raised.
-However, if you compile the same code with the `-z execstack` flag and keep the same input, you'll encounter a slightly different error.
+However, if you compile the same code with the `-z execstack` flag and supply the same input, you'll encounter a slightly different error.

 ```
 illegal hardware instruction (core dumped)
 ```

 Why the different error messages?
 Let's explore what happended in both versions of the same program.
 The program compiled without the `-z execstack` flag will hereon forth be referred to as `NonExecStackBinary` and the one without, `ExecStackBinary`.

 Running `NonExecStackBinary` through gdb and dumping assembly of `print` shows